embedthis/esp/samples/README.md

 * [session](session/README.md)               Using ESP session state storage.
 * [upload](upload/README.md)                 ESP file upload.

-The "crt" directory contains scripts to create test certificate.

 ### Building

 To build the samples, see the per-sample README instructions.
-To build all, use:

-    me --file samples.me samples

 ### Documentation